riley-x/VVSemilep-scripts/README.md

 Use [ttbar_fit.py](ttbar_fit.py) to run the ttbar fit to the one-lep TCR.
 This constrains the ttbar signal strength.
 See the docstring for more info.

-## ResonanceFinder

-Use the scripts above to generate the response matrix histograms and the V+jets background estimate for use in ResonanceFinder.